project-oak/oak/README.md

 ## Terminology

--   **Trusted Execution Environment (TEE)**: A secure CPU compartment containing code and data; it enforces isolation from the host and other TEE instances running on the same system.
-It guarantees _confidentiality_ and _integrity_ of both data and code running within it, and it is capable of creating hardware-backed _remote attestations_ to prove to other parties a measurement of the TEE itself.
+-   **Enclave**: A secure CPU compartment that can be created on-demand, containing code and data; it enforces isolation from the host and other enclave instances running on the same system.
+It guarantees _confidentiality_ and _integrity_ of both data and code running within it, and it is capable of creating hardware-backed _remote attestations_ to prove to other parties a measurement (i.e. hash) of the code and data within the enclave itself.
+Also known as Trusted Execution Environment (TEE).
--   **TEE Manufacturer**: The entity in charge of manufacturing the CPU or SoC supporting the TEE.
+-   **Enclave Manufacturer**: The entity in charge of manufacturing the CPU or System on a Chip (SoC) supporting enclaves.
 -   **Platform Provider**: The entity in charge of maintaining and running the combined hardware and software stack surrounding the TEE, for instance in a cloud context.